 Good news – Our God is in the restoration business!

-God, as your Shepherd will never toss away his bruised little flute.
-It doesn’t matter to your loving Shepherd if the music that comes from your bruised heart is a little wobbly; if it is played for Him it is music to His ears.
-He tenderly makes repairs, binding up the broken parts until once more you’re standing tall and strong.
+God, your Shepherd will never toss away his bruised little reed-flute.
+It doesn’t matter to your loving Shepherd if the music that comes from your bruised heart is a little bit wobbly; if it is played for Him it is music to His ears.
+He tenderly binds up the broken parts until once more you’re standing tall and strong.

 If you’re in a place in life where you’re feeling as though you cannot take anymore.
 This is what he says to you: